 Now that my kids are grown and it’s just my husband and me, I still need to plan.
 I have a full-time job, and a lot of other things in my life; perhaps even more than when I was home with my kids.

-I don’t know about you, but I am a picky eater and have family members who are just as, if not more picky than I am.
 We like flavorful food, comfort food.
 If you crave chicken Parmesan or fettuccine Alfredo, you can find healthier options with less fat, sodium, or what have you.
-Also, if you

 want need to fit more vegetables into your daily meals, this is an excellent way to be somewhat stealth about that.